War cemeteries in Indonesia

 In 2005, an urn with earth from the eight war cemeteries in Indonesia was placed in the small column at the Indies Monument.

-In addition to many civilians, members of the armed forces are buried here, among them Generaal S.H.
+Members of the armed forces are buried here as well, among them Generaal S.H.
 Spoor.
 A total of 4,270 dead are interred here, including those removed from other war cemeteries in Banjarmasin, Tarakan, Menado, Palembang, Balikpapan, Makassar en Cililitan.
 The ashes of 728 dead were transferred in urns from Japan and reburied in this cemetery.

 Ancol is the war cemetery of the executed, those men and women who had taken part in the resistance.
 They were executed on this spot and buried in unmarked graves.
 The dead, whose remains were impossible to identify, were buried in mass graves.
 It was decided that all those executed both here and elsewhere should find their last resting place here.
 In total, 2,118 dead are buried here, including those re-buried from Banjarmasin, Medan, Makassar en Mandor.

-Only members of the armed forces are buried in this war cemetery.
+Candi War Cemetery lies in the hills just south of Semarang and was built by Dutch military personnel of T-Brigade who landed on 12th March 1946.
+Only military personnel who died in the Second World War, the War of Independence (1945-1949) and in Nieuw-Guinea are buried in this cemetery.
 1,088 in total.
 It was built on the initiative of the first contingent of Dutch troops, which arrived in Semarang in March 1946.
 It includes reburials from Palembang and Makassar.